 As of the date of this report, we have multiple active clinical sites for the Phase 1a/b trial in patients with CLL/SLL or NHL which include specialty regional cancer care centers as well as large hospitals and key academic institutions.
-As of the date of this report, we have completed the first, second, third and fourth dose levels (150 mg, 300 mg, 450 mg and 600 mg BID, respectively).
-Patient treatment in cohort 5 (750 mg) is ongoing.
+As of the date of this report, we have completed the first, second, third, fourth, and fifth dose levels (150 mg, 300 mg, 450 mg, 600 mg, and 750 mg BID, respectively).
+Cohort 6 (900mg) enrollment is ongoing.
 Under an FDA-approved accelerated titration protocol, only one patient was required at each of the first two dose levels, followed by three patients at each dose level thereafter.
 Intra-patient dose escalation is allowed if the higher dose is safe in three or more patients, and additional patients have been and may continue to be enrolled at dose levels previously declared safe.
-To date, we have reported that among treated patients with an array of Be-treated Be-treated safe tumor reductions in different tumor types, including the European Hematology Association (EHA) Congress in June 2021, we reported that many of the heavily pretreated Be-cell cancer patients previously receiving 2-12 price provides after staying on treatment with luxeptinib.
-Response evaluations were available for 12 patients after starting treatment, and eight out of these 12 patients had various reductions of lesion size or IgM measurements compared to baseline, demonstrating anti-tumor activity, FDG PET-CT scans in one FL patient, who had 2 prior regimens, revealed lesion growth during treatment with luxeptinib at 450 mg BID for 7 cycles.
-After dose-escalation to 600 mg BID in Cycle 8, lesion measurements, respectively.
+To date, we have reported that among treated patients with an array of B-cell malignancies, we have observed inhibition of phospho-BTK and modest tumor reductions in different tumor types, indicating target engagement and pharmacologic activity of luxeptinib.
+Of note, during the 2021 Annual European Hematology Association (EHA) Congress in June 2021 (the "EHA June 2021 Congress") we presented that many of the heavily pretreated B-cell cancer patients previously receiving 2-12 prior regimens had rapidly progressed immediately before luxeptinib treatment was initiated, resulting in a trend of tumor growth (known as tumor flares and often resulting from discontinuation of their prior therapy) early in treatment, often followed by tumor reductions while on treatment with luxeptinib.
+We also observed dose-dependent anti-leukemic activity to luxeptinib in patients who experienced 43% tumor reduction from peak (12% from baseline).
 In that patient luxeptinib was well-tolerated with single agent activity for the duration of 16+ cycles of therapy.
-One Waldenstrom's macroglobulinemia (WM) patient in Cohort 5 (750 mg) BID), who had 2 prior regimens including irrutinib, had her IgM level reduced by 24.9% by C3D1 compared with baseline.
-As luxeptinib moves from low/intermediate dose levels and into the higher dose levels, i
+In addition, one CLL patient and one WM patient reported >25% tumor volume reduction.
+As luxeptinib moves from low/intermediate dose levels and into the higher dos